Privacy advocates tell senators what they want in a data protection law

 Two weeks after representatives from AT&T, Amazon, Google, Twitter, Apple and Charter Communications testified to Congress on a federal privacy law, lawmakers on Wednesday listened to what privacy advocates want from the potential legislation.

-The legislation would also have to allow for firm penalties for tech companies that don't comply, the representatives said.
-Some suggested creating a new agency to regulate tech companies under the new bill, while others recommended expanding the Federal Trade Commission's powers to fine tech companies.
+The legislation would also have to allow for firm penalties for tech companies that don't comply, they said.
+Some suggested creating a new agency to regulate tech companies under the bill, while others recommended expanding the Federal Trade Commission's powers to fine tech companies.

-Unlike the GDPR, the US doesn't have a federal law for data privacy that would ensure transparency in how companies use your data, or penalties for tech services that fail to protect your information.
+Unlike Europe and its GDPR, the US doesn't have a federal law for data privacy that would ensure transparency in how companies use your data, or penalties for tech services that fail to protect your information.

 While the US isn't necessarily looking to pass its own GDPR, there's growing momentum among lawmakers to draft data privacy legislation to regulate an industry they think is growing out of control.
 Senators at Wednesday's hearing pointed to Facebook's breach affecting 50 million people and a Google Plus vulnerability the company failed to disclose for months as cases where tech companies fell short on consumer privacy.

-Witnesses testifying also urged for opt-in consent, which makes it so companies have to ask for permission to get your data first.
-Tech companies have spoken out about this, but advocates argue this is necessary for true privacy standards.
+Witnesses testifying also urged for opt-in consent, which would require companies to ask you for permission before getting your data.
+Tech companies have spoken out about this, but advocates argue it's necessary for true privacy standards.

 "A choice has to be a real choice.
 This is something the GDPR does well.
 It says that consent must be freely given," Moy said.
 "When a company says, 'accept our practices with your data or don't use our service,' that's not a free choice."

-He said now that California's law has passed, tech companies will seek a weaker federal version in the hopes of minimizing the state law's effects.
-Tech companies see GDPR's regulations as too harsh, and are looking to influence a US data privacy bill with looser standards.
+Now that California's law has passed, he said, tech companies will seek a weaker federal version in the hopes of minimizing the state law's effects.
+Tech companies see GDPR's regulations as too harsh and are looking to influence a US data privacy bill with looser standards.

 They argue that strict privacy standards would stifle innovation and prevent new tech companies from growing.

-Privacy advocates are hoping this new legislation is more focused on protecting consumer data than the businesses who profit from it.
+Privacy advocates are hoping this new legislation is more focused on protecting consumer data than the businesses that profit from it.

 NASA turns 60: The space agency has taken humanity farther than anyone else, and it has plans to go further.